Deron96/Moon-Mart/README.md

   - Employee data reveals a strong correlation between seniority and rate of pay.

 - **Visualizations**:
-  - Charts and graphs created in PostgreSQL, showcasing department performance and customer demographics.
+  - Charts and graphs created in PostgreSQL, as well as Tableau, showcasing department performance and customer demographics.

 - **Tools Used**:
   - PostgreSQL